Thornaby F.C.: History

 In season 2015–16 they finished 7th in Division 2 and reached the semi-finals of the North Riding Cup being defeated by Middlesbrough FC the winners.
 In season 2016–17 manager Paul Edwards resigned in late August, with his assistant Mark Harkin taking over.
 He resigned in mid-October 2016 and was replaced by experienced manager Paul Burton who left in July 2017.

 Thornaby ended the 2018–19 season as runners-up in division two with 91 points, and were therefore promoted to division one.
 After the two covid-disrupted seasons, Thornaby finished third in division one in 2021–22, but the following season saw them relegated back to division two after finishing in 20th place out of 20 in division one.
 On the morning of 26 June 2023, the club were victims of a suspected arson attack at Teesdale Park, which destroyed the main clubhouse and most of the club's ground maintenance equipment.

 In June 2024, the committee of Thornaby FC led by Trevor Wing voted to remove the entire female section of the club, ranging from under 7s to the women's team.
 The club lost their shirt sponsor, Britcab, just hours after the announcement.
 The club's chair, Garry Morris, posted on X to say that he disagreed with the decision, asking other members of the board to reconsider their decision and their position as board members.
 People expressing support for the Thornaby women included politician Andy McDonald, footballer Beth Mead and life peeress and Olympic wheelchair athlete Tanni Grey-Thompson.
 Six members of the board who had supported the decision resigned on 10 June.
 The decision was reversed on 13 June, with Alison McGee of the club's sponsor Durata being named CE, Garry Morris as Chairman and McGee's husband John McGee as managing director.
+In July 2024, Former Middlesbrough forward Andy Campbell was brought in as Director of Football working across both teams at the club.

-Following a solid start to the 2024/25 Northern League Divison Two campaign, manager Deano Browne was sacked and replaced by Bobby Coltman and his assistant Shane Gavin, who led the club to promotion via the playoffs.
+Following a solid start to the 2024/25 Northern League Division Two campaign, manager Deano Browne was sacked and replaced by Bobby Coltman and his assistant Shane Gavin, who led the club to promotion via the playoffs.
 In July 2025, Ryan McKnight was appointed as Chief Operating Officer.

-Following a slow start to the 2025/2026 campaign, manager Bobby Coltman left his role, being replaced by duo Craig Skelton and Simon Kasonali.
+Following a slow start to the 2025/2026 campaign, manager Bobby Coltman left his role, being replaced by duo Craig Skelton and Simon Kasonali, who guided the side to safety and a 14th place finish on their return to the Northern League Division One.

 Ownership

-As of July 2024, Thornaby FC is owned and operated by Durata UK's Alison & John McGee.
+As of March 2026, the club is registered as a community amateur sports club (CASC).